openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 As the `authorization_endpoint` of a Self-Issued OP, the use of Universal Links or App Links is RECOMMENDED over the use of custom URI schemes.
 See (#invocation-using-custom-scheme) for details.

-### Subject Syntax Types {#sub-syntax-type}

-Subject Syntax Type refers to a type of an identifier used in a `sub` Claim in the ID Token issued by a Self-Issued OP. `sub` in Self-Issued OP protocol flow serves as an identifier of the Self-Issued OP's Holder and is used to obtain cryptographic material to verify the signature on the ID Token.

-This specification defines the following two Subject Syntax Types.
-Additional Subject Syntax Types may be defined in the future versions of this specification, or profiles of this specification.

-* JWK Thumbprint subject syntax type.
-When this type is used, the `sub` Claim value MUST be the base64url encoded representation of the JWK thumbprint of the key in the `sub_jwk` Claim [@!RFC7638], and `sub_jwk` MUST be included in the Self-Issued OP Response.

-* Decentralized Identifier subject syntax type.
-When this type is used,  the `sub` value MUST be a DID as defined in [@!DID-Core], and `sub_jwk` MUST NOT be included in the Self-Issued OP Response.
-The subject syntax type MUST be cryptographically verified against the resolved DID Document as defined in {#siop-id_token-validation}.

-The RP indicates Subject Syntax Type it supports in Client metadata parameter `subject_syntax_types_supported` defined in {#rp-metadata}.

 # Relying Party Metadata {#rp-resolution}

 How Self-Issued OP obtains metadata about the RP depends on whether the Self-Issued OP and the RP have a pre-established relationship or not.